pjungwir/benchbase-and-temporal-foreign-keys/slides.md

         - It's where I've spent the most time so far.
     - I wanted to show some procedures for other temporal operations, like inner join, outer join, semijoin, and antijoin.
         - But this talk is already too long, so I left that out.
-        - Still, the benchmark I build includes those things, and I'll touch on them.
+        - Still, the benchmark I built includes those things, and I'll touch on them.
         - As far as I know no one has ever published a temporal benchmark, so I'm trying to cover all the procedures you might want to do.
-        - You can use this to contruct a broader benchmark that is representative of a real application.
+        - You can use this to construct a broader benchmark that is representative of a real application.
     - I also want to talk about things I've done wrong, and my steps toward a benchmarking methodology.
 - This is all still a work in progress, so I'm hoping you can all offer some of your own wisdom to improve what I'm doing.